mjhoptics/opticalglass/docs/OG_Overview.rst

 Glass Map Application
 ---------------------

-A desktop application is installed as part of :mod:`opticalglass`.
+A desktop application is installed as part of OpticalGlass.
 It is invoked by running ``glassmap`` at the command line.

 .. code::